RosieSapphire/FNaF64/README.md

 * [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 * [Ares](https://ares-emu.net)

-Note 1: Currently CTFAK really only works on Windows from my understanding.
+Note: Currently CTFAK really only works on Windows from my understanding.
-Note 2: To enable or disable debugging, please go to `src/debug_view.c` and change the `DEBUG_MODE` define to either 0 or 1 (0 being disabled, and 1 being enabled).

 ## Extracting Assets
 Once you have CTFAK installed, open it up and enter the path to your